-Prague's ESG Credit Impact Score (CIS-2) indicates that ESG considerations do not have a material impact on the rating.
-The score reflects a limited impact of social and governance risks on the rating, alongside with strong governance profile that supports the capacity to respond shocks.
+Prague's ESG Credit Impact Score (CIS-2) indicates that ESG considerations don't have material impact on the rating.
+Prague has low exposure to environmental and social risks, and a strong governance profile that supports the capacity to respond to shocks.